-It is a growing belief that microservices will take over where SOA (service-oriented architecture) leaves off.
+It is a growing belief that Microservices will take over where SOA (Service Oriented Architecture) leaves off, and there are a number of reasons to consider using Microservices to build enterprise applications.

 What are microservices?
 Essentially they are simple, single-purpose applications that work together to form large applications.
 They are relatively easy to build and maintain, thus promoting rapid application development.
 There has been a strong movement recently toward a more agile style of building large systems.
 Using microservices, businesses can adapt quickly to new requirements with software components to avoid the extensive recoding and retesting required for complex, monolithic applications.
 It’s estimated that by 2020, 30 percent of total global IT spending will be on next-gen technology and 90 percent of the world’s data will be processed using this new technology, so microservices will be essential as enterprises modernise their application portfolios.